• Home

 In the middle of Twelfth Night, Viola utters the enigmatic line, "I am not what I am" (3.1.141).
 Obviously, her primary meaning is her secret.
 She's not the youth Cesario, but a woman like Olivia with her own agenda and problems.
 However, the statement could be the keynote of the play.
 How does it apply to everyone else in Twelfth Night?
 Why does it matter?

-Desdemona's line "errs in ignorance and not in cunning" (Oth.
-3.3.47) seems to have a broader application in the play.
-One might even says that it plays.
+Hamlet's line "there is nothing good or bad but thinking makes it so" (Ham.
+2.2.231) seems to have a broader application in the play.
+One might even says that it "plays."
 What would be your response to this observation?
-Are there any parts of Othello that embody it and prove it true--or false?
+Are there any parts of Hamlet that embody it and prove it true--or false?

 King Lear